 Once your Action has been published to the alpha or beta release channel, you should invite whitelisted testers by sharing your opt-in link (which is the same as your directory link).

-After opting-in, testers will see your Action in the My Apps section of the Google Assistant app labelled with one of these modes: Alpha, Beta, or No testing.
+After the tester opts in on their phone, your Action will immediately be available on all of their devices.
+Testers will see your Action in the My Apps section of the Google Assistant app labelled with one of these modes: Alpha, Beta, or No testing.
 The No testing option will serve users the Production version of your Action if available.
 If there is no Production version, users will not be served with anything.

 - Make sure users can join the tests.
 Your testers will need to have a Google account (@gmail.com) or a G Suite account to join a test.